hamsternz/miniweb/README.md

 # miniweb
 A small, lightweight web server, more aimed for embedded, low memory applications.

+## What is it?
+It is a single C source and a header file will allow you to quicky hack up a web server.

 ## A minimal example
 Here's a minimal example, that serves a single document on port 8080
 ```